McNepp/QApplicationContext/README.md

 The reason for this is that the class has an accessible default-constructor. `QApplicationContext` makes sure that whenever a dependency for a specific type is resolved and a matching service has not been explicitly registered, a default-instance will be created if possible.
 2. The order of registrations has been switched: now, the dependent service `PropFetcherAggregator` is registered before the services it depends on.
-This was done to demonstrate that **the order of registrations is actually completely irrelevant**!
+This was done to demonstrate that, **regardless of the ordering of registrations**, the dependencies will be resolved correctly!
 `QApplicationContext` figures out automatically what the correct order must be.

 ## The Service-lifefycle